 Group travel is an attractive target market for many DMOs, but forging fruitful relationships with meeting planners can be a challenge.
 To stand out among competing destinations, up the ante by offering specialized group and meeting services for planner's needs.

-Always formulate the goals of the marketing efforts first and then prioritize and plan exactly how to budget the implementation of your marketing plan.
+Always formulate the goals of the marketing efforts first and then prioritize and plan exactly how to budget the implementation of your Marketing Action Plan.

 By establishing digital fences around geographical locations, geofencing and geofilters allow you to target visitors with timely messages as they explore your destination.